opengrail/opengrail.github.io/_posts/2015-11-19-datomic-heroku-spaces.md

 **Operating costs**

 All of the Datomic software and Heroku Postgres services are free.
 Be careful to watch your dyno use on Heroku as it's possible to go beyond the free tier if you play for too long.

+You should be aware that Heroku Private Spaces is a beta product that is currently only available to Heroku Enterprise customers.
+That usually means you have a paid up front account.

 [ A friend from Heroku (thanks @michrome) made me aware of a small caveat with respect to Heroku Postgres: plans below Standard-4 do not exist "in" the Private Space.
 In practise this is not a big issue as the connection must always be made with SSL ]